 My Experience with the No Poo Method

 After just over month of doing this, my hair was way softer than it was before- I found this counter-intuitive because of the harshness of vinegar, but hey, I never claimed to be a scientist!

 I had never been so happy with my hair.
 I didn’t see much in the way of definition for my waves, but that’s ok.
 My hair was still fluffy/frizzy-ish, but it seemed to be a bit better than before.

 Another added bonus was that my psoriasis (which has been terrible lately- DO NOT sleep with wet hair frequently!) seems to be getting better.

-However, I am strongly considering finding another method that does not use as much baking soda.
+However, I’m having to find another method that doesn’t use as much baking soda.
 Here’s why.

 Is the No Poo Method Right For You?